 I was a big fan of this series when it first aired from 1959 to 1963 — or at least, I was of its first few seasons.
 I seem to recall it taking a horrible turn for the worse near the end of its run…but recently, I’ve been TiVoing and watching Season One on MeTV and they hold up pretty well.
 A lot of the attention the show gets these days is because of the stellar array of supporting cast members who later became more prominent, including Warren Beatty, Tuesday Weld and Sally Kellerman…but the regular cast was quite wonderful.
 The show had crisp, fast-paced dialogue and a wonderful style about it.

-in my Bob Denver obit, I happened to be on the premises for the first of the two attempts to later revive the series.
+As explained here in my Bob Denver obit, I happened to be on the premises for the first of the two attempts to later revive the series.
 It was a train wreck of epic proportions and I felt quite sorry for Dwayne Hickman, Frank Faylen, Sheila James and Mr. Denver.
 They were rightfully proud of the original program and insulted that one man thought every single thing about the show had to be changed for it to have a shot at reaching a modern audience.
 That might have been true had the series not been so far ahead of its time.

 Anyway, I’m looking forward to this set.
 I hear Shout Factory is planning a good array of special features, including interviews with surviving cast members.
 It’s too bad they didn’t do this last year when Steve Franken, who was so perfect in the role of Chatsworth Osborne Jr, was still with us and could have participated.